Chinua Achebe: Overview

-Awards and honors
+Awards and honours

-Achebe received over 30 honorary degrees from universities in Nigeria, Canada, South Africa, Nigeria, the United Kingdom and the United States, including Dartmouth College, Harvard, and Brown.
+Achebe received over 30 honorary degrees from universities in Nigeria, Canada, South Africa, the United Kingdom and the United States, including Dartmouth College, Harvard, and Brown.
 Among his other honours are the first Commonwealth Poetry Prize (1972); the Nigerian National Order of Merit, the Order of the Federal Republic (1979); an Honorary Fellowship of the American Academy of Arts and Letters (1982); the St. Louis Literary Award (1999); the Peace Prize of the German Book Trade (2002); the Man Booker International Prize (2007); and the Dorothy and Lillian Gish Prize (2010).
 In 1992 he became the first living writer to be represented in the Everyman's Library collection (reprints of classic literature) published by Alfred A. Knopf.
-He was appointed Goodwill Ambassador to the United Nations Population Fund in 1999.
+He was appointed a Goodwill Ambassador by the United Nations Population Fund in 1999.

-Although he accepted numerous awards from the Nigerian government, Achebe refused the Nigerian Commander of the Federal Republic in 2004.
+Although he accepted numerous honours from the Nigerian government, Achebe refused its Commander of the Federal Republic award in 2004.
 Citing his frustration with the political environment, he explained:

-Nigerian President Goodluck Jonathan claimed that Achebe was confused by misinformation but said he still held him in high regard.
-Achebe was again awarded the Commander of the Federal Republic in 2011, but he declined it asserting "the reasons for rejecting the offer when it was first made have not been addressed let alone solved.
+In 2011, Achebe was again offered the Commander of the Federal Republic, but he declined it asserting "the reasons for rejecting the offer when it was first made have not been addressed let alone solved.
 It is inappropriate to offer it again to me".
+Then-President Goodluck Jonathan claimed that Achebe's refusal was regrettable and may have been influenced by misinformation, but said he still held him in high regard.

 Despite his international renown, Achebe never received the Nobel Prize for Literature, which some—particularly Nigerians—viewed as unjust.
 In 1988 Achebe was asked by a reporter for Quality Weekly how he felt about never winning a Nobel Prize; he replied: "My position is that the Nobel Prize is important.
 But it is a European prize.
 It's not an African prize ...
 Literature is not a heavyweight championship.
 Nigerians may think, you know, this man has been knocked out.
 It's nothing to do with that."
-Despite his own indifference, Soyinka reports that immediately after Achebe's death he received a great many letters urging him to nominate Achebe posthumously.
+Despite his own indifference, Nobel laureate in literature, Wole Soyinka reports that immediately after Achebe's death he received a great many letters urging him to nominate Achebe posthumously.
 Soyinka denied such requests, explaining that Achebe "is entitled to better than being escorted to his grave with that monotonous, hypocritical aria of deprivation's lament, orchestrated by those who, as we say in my part of the world, 'dye their mourning weeds a deeper indigo than those of the bereaved'.
 He deserves his peace.
 Me too!
 And right now, not posthumously."